 There’s no need to be embarrassed or ashamed of your heartbreak.
 The painful situations that caused it were real and legitimate, and so are the emotions you do battle with.
 But you’re not alone – and healing your heart is possible.

-It begins with knowing the sources of your pain.
+It begins with knowing the source of your pain.
 Then you can make a practical plan with people you trust to care for the needs that have been unmet since your heartbreak.
-This spiritual, physical, and emotional self-care will be instrumental in helping you move forward and reconnect with meaningful relationships.
+This spiritual, physical, and emotional self-care will be instrumental in helping you move forward and heal.

-TheHopeLine is here and we can help you sort through it.
-Our mentors can talk you through your broken heart so that you can get to the root of the problem.
+TheHopeLine is here to help you sort through it.
+Our Hope Coaches can talk you through your broken heart so that you can get to the root of the problem.
 If you need spiritual support, there are people who can pray for your heart to strengthen and heal.